Silviumuraru90/Auth.-App-on-Heroku/README.md

 ## Description

-- Rendering a store only via API.
-- Displaying 404 on root, as expected.
+- APIs
+- python backend

 ## Implementation

-- This project is implemented using Flask and is a REST API for a store.
+- This project is implemented using Flask and is a REST API for item stored in a Heroku database.
-- Hosted on Heroku